zeyuz35/zeyuz35.github.io/docs/data/notes/ZIDZSAYP9a9L7jYhVMgcz.md

-A summary of the frequency domain approach to time series, which was initially borne out of signals processing.
+Frequency domain approaches to time series were initially borne out of signals processing.
 This exists mainly because there exists some tools from that strand of literature which have spilled over into econometrics, namely dynamic principal components.

 Most of this is taken from Time Series Analysis and Its Applications by Shumway and Stoffer.